Vinicius-LopesLeite/TuntsChallenge/README.md

 ## This is my PHP Solution for the Tunts Challenge proposed in the Intership Process
 **This solution uses PHP/Composer/GoogleSheets API**

-This is the link for the GoggleSheet document: https://docs.google.com/spreadsheets/d/1ZDTIani5q4yqeKYfwSsL8_xcm3uaxoR9m-zdhekROAg/edit?usp=sharing
+This is the link for the Goggle Sheet document: https://docs.google.com/spreadsheets/d/1ZDTIani5q4yqeKYfwSsL8_xcm3uaxoR9m-zdhekROAg/edit?usp=sharing

-Follow the next steps to sucessfully execute the program
+Follow the next steps to sucessfully execute the program:

 1. First you will need to have the PHP installed in your system, I strongly recommend to install by the xampp installer: https://www.apachefriends.org/download.html
    Or you can use the following link to install it direct from to original source: https://www.php.net/downloads.php